KaveIO/PMI/README.md

 ## Local environment

-To build a local environment, please ensure that you have Anaconda (`conda>=4.4.10`) with Python 2.7 installed.
+Alternatively, to build a local environment, please ensure that you have Anaconda (`conda>=4.4.10`) with Python 2.7 installed.
 To ensure your `conda` installation can access all requirements, please add the `conda-forge` channel to your `conda` configuration using the command

 ```bash
 conda config --append channels conda-forge